All Articles

 Before you do that, though, take a look at the specific types of food that different species prefer:

 • Koalas – Their diet consists mainly of eucalyptus tree leaves.
 However, due to the situation and their scarcity, you can eventually try and give them leaves from some other trees like Corymbia or paperbark.
-Just to be on the safe side, better resort to giving koalas only water and transporting them to wildlife centres where they will get their favourite food.
+Just to be on the safe side, better to resort to giving koalas only water and transporting them to wildlife centres where they will get their favourite food.

 • Birds – Create a few feeding stations around your property for birds.
 Bread crumbs will not sustain them for long, therefore it’s better to stick to seeds and nuts.